SulizLina/Heart-Disease/heartdisease.md

 The objective is to develop a model that can accurately classify individuals into categories based on the presence or absence of a specific heart defect.
 This can aid in early detection, diagnosis, and treatment planning.
 Identifying these defects early allows healthcare professionals to intervene promptly and provide appropriate medical interventions.

-Overall, our DataSet for heart disease provides healthcare professionals with a powerful tool for diagnosing, classifying, and predicting heart disease.
+Overall, our Data set for heart disease provides healthcare professionals with a powerful tool for diagnosing, classifying, and predicting heart disease.

 #### Source:
 Kaggle website